 Although cucumber can be grown throughout the year, the weather in the monsoons is ideal for growing this low-calorie snack.
 The abundant supply of rainwater and the cool atmosphere makes it effortless to grow the cucumbers.
 Eating cucumbers in the monsoons is great for the immune system and provides the body with much-needed hydration.
 They contain potassium, manganese, copper and vitamins A, B, C and K. You can use them in salads, sandwiches, snack on cucumber slices or infuse water with them.

 Surprised?
 Most of us don’t think of mangoes as fruits to eat in the rainy season.
 But there are some varieties of mangoes which can be easily grown during monsoons.
 Plant seeds for totapuri, chausa, langra or kesar mangoes and enjoy the mango season up until August.
 A mango tastes so delish that there is hardly a need for other reasons to grow it inside your house.
 But eating mangoes in the monsoons is ideal as the high levels of vitamin C help build immunity against the usual monsoon related diseases.
+You can also use mango for skincare—it will even out your skin tone and leave you glowing.

 3. Bitter Gourd (Karela)